George Phillpotts: Ōhaeawai

 Du Moulin's sketch plan placed Phillpotts' body just outside the palisade about halfway along the western flank.
 In a despatch to the Governor, Despard placed Phillpotts endeavouring to force his way through the palisade.
 Historian James Cowan says that Phillpotts had run: "along the stockade to the right (the west flank), seeking a place to enter; the outer fence had suffered most damage there.
 He actually climbed the pekerangi, a small portion of which had been loosened by sword-cuts delivered against the torotoro lashings and partly pulled down.
 There he fell, shot through the body."
 Other accounts place Phillpotts as having worked his way through the pā's gun embrasure, or breech in the outer palisade, and whilst endeavouring to force a way through the second palisade, was struck through the heart by a stray ball.
-Arthur McCormick's 1908 illustration imagines him there, beside one of the pā's guns, striking in naval full dress coatee with epaulette and clean white trousers, arm embowed, holding in the hand a sword.
+Arthur McCormick's 1908 illustration imagines him there, beside one of the pā's guns, striking in naval full dress coatee with epaulette and clean white trousers, arm embowed, holding in the hand a sword (as in his family's crest).
+Shot through the heart, Phillpotts had actually fallen near Grant, who'd been shot through the head close to the palisade.
+Grant was stripped of his red jacket and belts.

 A flag of truce was flown from the pā two days later, with invitation to bury the dead.
 Cowan's informants recalled that as casualties were carried from the field, the pā 's victors charged out yelling, shaking guns and long-handled tomahawks.
-A white-headed tattooed warrior ran along the palisade to Phillpotts's body, bent over, cut off a portion of scalp with his tomahawk and burst into incantation offering the first battle-trophy to his god of war, Tūmatauenga.
+A white-headed tattooed warrior ran along the palisade to Phillpotts' body, bent over, cut off a portion of scalp with his tomahawk and burst into incantation offering the first battle-trophy to his god of war, Tūmatauenga.
 Warriors then performed the tutu-ngarahu war dance with guns and tomahawks.
 John Webster recalled that a war cry was danced when Phillpotts' scalped body was found.

 Archdeacon Henry Williams, in recovering Phillpotts' body, also recovered his eyeglass and a portion of his scalp, found hanging by the inner palisade it was said, which he passed over the Captain Johnson, RN, HMS Hazard.
 Tāmati Wāka Nene recovered Phillpotts' sword which had been held over within Ohaeawai's palisades during recovery of bodies.
 He later gave it to the Rev. William Davis.